ganeti/ganeti/doc/walkthrough.rst

   for any non-trivial cluster)
 - try to reduce memory of some instances to accommodate the available node memory
-- if you have the ganeti-htools package installed, you can run the ``hbal`` tool which will try to compute an automated cluster solution that complies with the N+1 rule
+- if Ganeti has been built with the htools package enabled, you can run the ``hbal`` tool which will try to compute an automated cluster solution that complies with the N+1 rule

 Network issues
 ++++++++++++++